 Ryan Kohler 34:01

-This is Coach Ryan from fast talk laboratories for just a few more days we’re offering our inside test at half price.
-Inside shows you the truth about your physiology, your metabolic capacities, your load characteristics, your strengths and weaknesses and more.
-This is a great time of year for testing test now to start your 2023 training with a great baseline reserve your test back to the 31st for half price on inside testing.
-See more at fast talk labs.com
+This is Coach Ryan from Fast Talk Laboratories.
+For just a few more days we’re offering our In-site test at half price, In-site shows you the truth about your physiology, your metabolic capacities, your load characteristics, your strengths and weaknesses and more.
+This is a great time of year for testing.
+Test now to start your 2023 training with a great baseline.
+Reserve your test back October 31st for half price on In-site testing.
+See more at fasttalklabs.com

 Rob Pickels 34:31

-Well guys, you know all of my questions come from inexperience and this time there I was just laying on the massage table.
-And it came to me I have not had a massage in a long time and b Did it feel good.
-Anyway here here’s my question is my life is often very hectic, work, writing kids, wife that travels and races herself.
-Grant you’re in a Pretty similar situation, I know you were sort of saying how busy you guys are right now.
-And so my question is this and Trevor, you’re you’re owning and running businesses and training and whatever else.
-So we all have a lot and everyone out there has a lot going on as well.
+Well guys, you know all of my questions come from inexperience and this time, there I was just laying on the massage table and it came to me – I have not had a massage in a long time and beep, did it feel good – anyway, here’s my question, is, my life is often very hectic, work, riding, kids, wife that travels and races herself – Grant you’re in a pretty similar situation, I know you were sort of saying how busy you guys are right now – and so my question is this and Trevor, you’re you’re owning and running businesses and training and whatever else so we all have a lot and everyone out there has a lot going on as well.
 What is it that you do for self care?
-What emphasis do you place on yourself to help balance all of the things that are going on in the world around you.
-And I’ll just kick this off by saying massage for me is oftentimes more about my mind than it is my legs.
-If I want my legs to feel good, I got my percussion massager.
-And that really helps me recover from a workout, I can’t get a massage every day.
-But I know that taking that moment for myself, helps calm everything inside of me when the world is a lot when it’s too much.
+What emphasis do you place on your self to help balance all of the things that are going on in the world around you – and I’ll just kick this off by saying massage for me is oftentimes more about my mind than it is my legs.
+If I want my legs to feel good, I got my percussion massager and that really helps me recover from a workout, I can’t get a massage every day.
+But I know that taking that moment for myself helps calm everything inside of me when the world is a lot, when it’s too much.
 And I can judge when things feel too much when I stopped doing these self care things, you know, like it pushes them down.
-And so, you know, Grant Trevor, and this is something I’d love to hear from from everyone out there.
-What is it that you have in your life that helps you balance?
-And if you don’t have something, then then maybe let’s get some inspiration going for people?
-And what could it be?
+And so, you know, Grant, Trevor, and this is something I’d love to hear from from everyone out there, what is it that you have in your life that helps you balance – and if you don’t have something, then maybe let’s get some inspiration going for people and what could it be?

 Trevor Connor 36:11